 But what you most need to understand is that the Argentine peso has been troubled by severe inflation for decades.
 This inflation makes the value of the peso quite unstable, with prices of goods and services frequently changing to keep up.

-While many countries have been plagued by inflation of 7% or 8% over recent years, inflation in Argentina has reached 125% (and in decades past it’s even hit 20,000%).
+While many countries have been plagued by inflation of 7% or 8% over recent years, inflation in Argentina has reached almost 300% (in 2024) – and in decades past it has even hit 20,000%.
+Inflation is getting under control, with the rate dropping to 31.5% in 2025.

-It’s not uncommon to walk into a restaurant one day and pay a certain amount for a meal, only to walk in two days later and pay double – or more – for that same meal.
-Restaurant owners (and other shops) have to constantly adjust their prices to keep up.
+Because of these fluctuations, it’s not uncommon to walk into a restaurant one day and pay a certain amount for a meal, only to walk in two days later and pay more – sometimes even double – for that same meal.
+Business owners have to constantly adjust their prices to keep up.

 This economic instability can be quite a surprise if you’re used to a more stable currency.